multiplehats/stardigest/README.md

 # StarDrip

-StarDrip is a simple automated newsletter designed for GitHub users.
-With an easy login through your GitHub account, you receive a weekly email letting you know about your GitHub stars.
-It's easy to forget what you've starred over the years - StarDrip serves as a reminder.
+Stardrip is a simple newsletter that sends you a weekly email with a random GitHub repository that you've starred.
+It's easy to forget what you've starred over the years - Stardrip serves as a reminder.

 ## Developing